Gorumara National Park

 Hornbill Nest at Lataguri has 4 cottages

-There is a WBFDC forest lodge near Murti river named Banani.
+There is a WBFDC forest lodge near the Murti River named Banani.

-For booking of these private and government tourist accommodations, please fill the form below and naturebeyond guest service executive will get back to you soon.
+For booking these private and government tourist accommodations, please fill out the form below and the HUMRO TOURS guest service executive will get back to you soon.

 Places Around Gorumara

-Day visit to the park and to the Chapramari wild Life Sanctuary is arranged by naturebeyond.
-You can make your base in Murti to explore the less tourist trodden wonders of Dooars and lower Kalimpong hills like Chapramari Wild Life Sanctuary, Jaldhaka, Jhalong, Bindu, Paren, Caron, Diana, Jaldapara and even Bhutan.
+Day visit to the park and to the Chapramari Wild Life Sanctuary is arranged by HUMRO TOURS.
+You can make your base in Murti to explore the less tourist-trodden wonders of Dooars and lower Kalimpong hills like Chapramari Wild Life Sanctuary, Jaldhaka, Jhalong, Bindu, Paren, Caron, Diana, Jaldapara and even Bhutan.